AA/PPS 02.01.11 - Academic Certificates

 Gainful Employment Program – an education program that must lead to a recognized occupation.

 Graduate-Level Certificate – a certificate that consists primarily of graduate-level courses in disciplinary areas where the university usually offers a graduate program.
 Graduate-level certificates require completion of a formal program of study that generally includes at least 10 weeks of instruction, prepares students for gainful employment in a recognized occupation, and leads to a recognized educational credential.
+All certificate course work must be completed within four years of initial enrollment.

 Graduate-Level Courses – academic credit courses that are offered at the master’s level.